-If you think having a passion for both teaching and languages does not qualify to be the teacher you are looking for, my experience, both teaching and language skills and most importantly, all my 5-star testimonials should justify.
+If you think having a passion for teaching and languages does not yet qualify to be the teacher you are looking for, my experience and all my 5-star testimonials should justify.

 I love what I do and at the same time, I make sure my students love what they do with me too.